pivlab/onboarding/onboarding.md

 Certain employers may require a disclaimer that the lab member's views do not represent those of the employer.

 **Projects:** By the nature of our research, lab members will often have the opportunity to participate in projects managed via private or publicly accessible source code repositories.
-In these cases, lab members are expected to: follow the code of conduct; expect that private repositories will be world accessible; and to communicate via the project-specific medium.
+In these cases, lab members are expected to: follow the code of conduct, expect that private repositories will be world accessible, and communicate via the project-specific medium.
 For example, when one lab member reports an issue on a project on GitHub, it would not be appropriate for another lab member to reply "I'll drop by your desk and show you how to solve that."
 It would be most appropriate for the conversation to take place on GitHub issues.